jilljenn/tryalgo.org/links-en.md

 ---
 layout: page
-title: Links
+title: Additional material
 lang: en
 ---

 ## The library tryalgo

-The source codes documented in the book mentionned below are collected in a Python library together with some additional source codes.
+We collected implementations of various algorithms and data structures in a Python library.

 It is [available on PyPI](https://pypi.python.org/pypi/tryalgo/) :